 - Fun notebook style, printable worksheet

-- On the night the Titanic sank, the weather was stormy and the sea was rough.
+- On the night the ship sank, the weather was stormy and the sea was rough.
 False

 - The ship was carrying approximately 2200 passengers.
 False

 - The ship was sailing in the Atlantic Ocean when it hit the iceberg.
 True

 - Frederick Fleet in the crow’s nest spotted the iceberg and the bridge of the ship was notified.
 True

 - The ship did not alter its course and sailed straight into the iceberg.
 False

 - The Carpathia is the first ship to arrive on the scene.
 True